 2. Testing of façade materials

 There is an urgent need for training and orientation to be carried out by the product manufacturers and designers, to these field engineers, without which all the efforts of developing a solution will be in vain.
-Similarly, there is a need to ensure that the value engineering exercise that are carried out at various stages are not diluting the fire safety aspects due to lack of knowledge of these aspects.
+Similarly, there is a need to ensure that the value engineering exercise that is carried out at various stages does not dilute the fire safety aspects due to a lack of knowledge of these aspects.
 It is important that a qualified fire engineer is part of the value engineering process.

-It is indeed important to acknowledge that the fire safety within and outside the building envelope is not merely about filing the compliance reports with the authorities but more of creating a safe and sustainable community.
+It is indeed important to acknowledge that fire safety within and outside the building envelope is not merely about filing compliance reports with the authorities but more about creating a safe and sustainable community.

 Senior Fire & Life Safety Manager